 Poor colour use

 When it comes to the use of colour on our slides, it’s important that we have strong contrasts, otherwise it’s very difficult to understand differences in data.
-(For a handy colour contrast checker, have a look at this online tool.)
 When considering which colours to use in graphs and charts, your brand colours should be taken into consideration.
 For example, if you have a data point representing your company, why not match it to your logo’s colour scheme.
-If there are other companies’s data included, choose a colour that is not associated with your brand.
+If there are other companies’ data included, choose a colour that is not associated with your brand.
 This shows clear differentiation and allows the audience to understand what they are looking at far easier.

 When we use legends in graphs, the audience have to look back and forth at the graph and the legend.
 This makes it difficult to differentiate one information point from the next.
 Use labels instead; allowing the audience to look at the data directly and understand exactly what it is.